 Informational Security and Privacy Liability

 This is coverage for defense costs and indemnity claims against you for alleged theft, loss or unauthorized disclosure of personally identifiable information, protected health information or third-party information, such as trade secrets or credit card information, that is in your custody and/or for which you are legally liable.

 It also protects you against your company’s alleged failure to prevent a security breach that causes damage to data stored on your computer systems.
 This definition may extend to systems operated by a third-party service provider used to store your electronic data.
 A third-party allegation of malicious codes having been transmitted to someone else’s computer systems or your participation in a denial of service attack directed against someone else’s computer system is also covered.

 Privacy Breach Response Services/Notification/Crisis Management Costs

-Coverage in the event of a breach or cyberattack to reimburse you for things such as computer security expert services (e.g., forensics, prevention of future breaches), legal services, notification services (to alert anyone whose information was breached), call center services, breach resolution and mitigation services (e.g., credit monitoring, identity monitoring) and public relations expenses.
+In the event of a breach or cyberattack, this coverage reimburses you for things such as computer security expert services (e.g., forensics, prevention of future breaches), legal services, notification services (to alert anyone whose information was breached), call center services, breach resolution and mitigation services (e.g., credit monitoring, identity monitoring) and public relations expenses.